How to Drive a Car

 Learn the driving test routes

+As you progress in your driving, start incorporating the driving test routes for the driving test centre of your choice.
 The sooner you become familiar with these routes, the better as this will increase your chances of passing the driving test.